GerryDoesStuff/YamImageProcessor/README.md

 This repository currently focuses on establishing the foundation; additional processing pipelines and UI components can be buil t on top of the provided scaffolding.

+## Localisation

+Strings in the Qt user interface are translation-ready.
+See [`docs/TRANSLATIONS.md`](docs/TRANSLATIONS.md) for instructions on generating and packaging language packs with Qt Linguist tools.